You & the Law

 The law is set of rules that have been created to make it clear to everyone exactly what rights you have and what your responsibilities are.

-This section includes information on the Crime & Disorder Act and how Norfolk Police is using Restorative Justice in dealing with crime.
+This section includes information on the Crime & Disorder Act and how Norfolk Police is using RJ in dealing with crime.

 You can also find out about the law in the following areas: